Gauravpadam/legalese-to-simplese/README.md

-# LegalClear - Legal Contract Analysis Made Simple
+# legalese-to-simplese - Legal Contract Analysis Made Simple

-A React-based clone of the LegalClear homepage that transforms complex legal contracts into clear insights using AI-powered analysis.
+A React-based clone of the legalese-to-simplese homepage that transforms complex legal contracts into clear insights using AI-powered analysis.

 ## Features